Rs-appez/windofman/README.md

 # Windofman

-A little tool for manage multiple dofus window on linux
+A little tool for ordering and switch between multiple dofus window on linux

 ## Initialization